Rask467/burb-crash/README.md

 ## Genre
 Game should maintain a mostly solarpunk asthetic for the first 2 phases, in phase 3 you start to see cracks in the idealistic view of the world and a more cypberpunk aesthetic starts to come out, in phase 4 the game is mostly cyberpunk themed.

+## Feasibility Analysis

+### Personas
+We target two user personas with our feasibiilty analysis report 1.
+Crypt Natives 2.
+Mobile Gamers

+#### Crypto Native
+##### Who are they?
+Someone who is very familiar with interacting with web3 dapps via metamask.
+They are very involved in the crypto spaces watching videos, reading research, and interacting on crypto twitter

+##### What is their main goal?
+They want to explore new games that have a web3 or crypto element to them in order to better understand the ecosystem.
+These types of crypto natives tend to be early adopters and have an interest in gaming or have played games in the past.
+They want to have fun while using and learning about new technologies.

+#### Mobile Gamer
+##### Who are they?
+Someone who avidly plays mobile games.
+They are familiar with basic gameplay mechanics and mobile gaming economies (pay for extra boosts/items).
+They play games for fun and to escape.

+##### What is their main goal?
+They want to enjoy playing a fun and engrossing game.
+They are not as concerned about the philosophy or technology behind the game as long as it stays out of their way and allows them to enjoy an fun and challenging game.

+### Marketing

+In order to target our crypto native users we can leverage channels that they are known to frequency.
+These channels include popular crypto YouTube channels, twitter accounts, and newsletters.

+Giving them an incentive to download and play the game will be key to gaining adoption from these users.
+We can do this by giving them an airdrop, possibly of DeAuto credits or the in game token.
+This will incetivize early adoption.
+We can also host some aspect of the game on a layer 2 blockchain built for gaming, which will give them another incetive to try the game, as they are killing two birds with one stone i.e. they are gaining experience on the layer 2 blockchain and enjoying a game at the same time.

+To target the mobile gamers we will need to reach out to popular gaming YouTube channels, and advertise in app stores and inside other popular mobile games.
+These users will need a great onboarding process as they may not be familiar with crypto and how to interact with web3 games.

+### Game Play Research

+The game play will be based off the game play of other very popular games such as Mirrors Edge, Jet Set Radio, and Grand Theft Auto.
+These games combine and open world with mission based gameplay that gives the user a chance to explore or play a more "on rails" game when they feel like progressing through the main storyline.

+This type of game appeals to a broad audience as casual players can complete side missions or explore the world at their leisure, while hardcore gamers can focus on the main storyline and in game achievements.